Hryhoriy Surkis: Ukrainian football/sport

 When Surkis became president of the Ukrainian footballing powerhouse Dynamo Kyiv in 1993, the club was nearly bankrupt.
 Under his tenure, the club managed to balance its budget and rapidly improved its infrastructure, regaining the club's former international glory.
 From 1998 he was a member of the National Olympic Committee (NOC) of Ukraine.
 In 2006, he became the vice-president of NOC of Ukraine.
 Surkis left the National Olympic Committee in January 2023.

 He was the president of the Professional Football League of Ukraine from 1996 to 2000.
-In 2000, he was elected President of the Football Federation of Ukraine, later being re-elected twice, but after serving his third term he did not participate in the presidential election of September 2012, but he was named "Honorary President" in September 2012.
+In 2000, he was elected President of the Football Federation of Ukraine, later being re-elected twice.
+In advance to the 2002 FIFA World Cup the leadership of the Football Federation issued a program of football development in Ukraine under the motto "Our goal is 2002!"
+However, the Ukraine national football team failed to qualify for the tournament, although it was eventually able to reach its final stage for the first (and so far only) time in 2006.
+After serving his third term, Surkis did not participate in the presidential election of September 2012, but he was named "Honorary President" in September 2012.